Benefits of a Military Nursing Career

 The ability and opportunity to travel the world is, for many nurses serving in the U.S. military, the biggest perk and benefit.
 Each branch offers opportunities to be stationed to serve at military installations across the globe.
 In addition to travel during service, being a member of the armed forces also offers the ability for nurses and their families to fly for free, on military planes, called hops or a space-available flight.

 For nurses with leisure time, a hops flight can be a cheap and adventurous way to travel.
 However, the flights are not guaranteed so one may find themselves waiting at a base for several hours for the plane to be diverted or no seats available.
 Based on the unreliability of this mode of travel, it should be used with caution to avoid disciplinary measures for failing to return to post as scheduled.

 Nurses who are new to the military and are single may choose to live in barracks, similar to college dormitory space with a room and a common area, as they acclimate to military life.
-Living on base is similar to living in town with grocery stores (Commissary), clothing and specialty stores (Exchange), gas stations, restaurants and other community services.
-Many bases offer other varieties of housing on base such as apartments or single-family homes for married nurses.
+Living on base is similar to living in town with grocery stores (Commissary), clothing and specialty stores (Exchange), gas stations, restaurants, and other community services.
+Many bases offer other varieties of housing bases such as apartments or single-family homes for married nurses.

 Free Medical and Dental Care

 Active-duty nurses receive free medical and dental care while serving in the military.
 In addition to the coverage, spouses and dependents may also enroll in military healthcare services for a small enrollment fee.

 In the event of a catastrophic event, and to help protect their family's financial security, nurses serving in the Nurse Corps may select up to $400,00 in life insurance for a small monthly fee that is deducted from their pay.

 Veterans Administration (VA) Programs

 The Department of Veterans Affairs provides numerous benefits to military veterans and their families such as disability compensation, home loans, and education assistance for those who qualify.